 These folding canes also come with a wood handle that matches the cane.
 A hand strap is included to reduce the chance of the cane getting dropped.
 A latex band is also part of the package to keep it folded securely while being carried or stored.

 I am a bit of a tech nerd so I really like the features of this walking cane.
 There is a very real advantage to having a light on a cane.
 As I mentioned in my article about fall prevention, not having a light on at night is a factor of many falls.
-This cane has a bright, LED light built into the handle that is always ready.
+This cane has a bright, LED light built into the base that is always ready.
 This is the best walking cane for seniors who are out after dark or who get up a lot during the night.

-The cane also has a wider base for better support and balance and that also allows it to stand on its own.
-It even folds up for easy travel and storage.
+The cane features a super bright and replaceable Xenon bulb and has a comfortable wear resistant handle.
 The only negative I see is that the height adjustment is only 5″ so this cane is best used for seniors who are between 5’3″ and 6’0″.

-It is sturdy, well-built and available in basic black.
+It is sturdy, well-built and available in basic black and designs too.
 The offset handle keeps your weight over the cane tip so that you stay centered and balanced.
 It includes a soft foam grip for comfort and a wrist strap to prevent any unintentional drops.

 It uses a push button to quickly adjust the height to fit the user.
 And it includes a special locking ring that keeps the bottom from rattling around while you use it.
-Some adjustable canes rattle at the adjustment point because the connection is loose but Medline has addresses that problem!
-Weight capacity is 250 lbs.
+It also has a super soft Hypalon grip and the weight capacity is 250 lbs.